Nihaal2707/Unveiling-E-Commerce-Trends-A-Comprehensive-Analysis-of-Customer-and-Product-Interactions/README.md

 **Prof. Ashok K Harnal:** We are thankful for the guidance and support provided by you, your expertise has been invaluable in shaping this project.

-**Praneeth Kumar:** I would like to acknowledge the work of Praneeth, whose repository (https://www.kaggle.com/praneethkumar007) served as a valuable reference for understanding and implementing this project.
+**Praneeth Kumar:** We would like to acknowledge the work of Praneeth, whose repository (https://www.kaggle.com/praneethkumar007) served as a valuable reference for understanding and implementing this project.

 **Data Source:** https://www.kaggle.com/datasets/praneethkumar007/dmart-ready-online-store